arqex/freezer/README.md

 ```

 ## Listener API
 Freezer instances and listeners implement this API that is influenced by the way Backbone handle events.
-The only event that Freezer emits is `update`, and it is emitted on every node update.
+The main event that Freezer emits is `update`, and it is emitted on every node update.

 #### on( eventName, callback )
 Register a function to be called when an event occurs.